byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

   run: node .cbc/makeComment.js ${ secrets.AUTH_TOKEN } ${ steps.number.outputs.content } "Error - Badge issue failed - Email Address wasn't valid"
 ```

 These steps handle failure output when one of the previous steps fails.
 They use the javascript file "makeComment.js" to make this comment on the pull request.
 The line `if: always() %% steps.<idOfStep>.outcome == 'failure'` is key to the functionality of these steps.
 We want an error message to be output when a step crashes or throws an error.
 However, default behavior for workflow files is that the entire workflow terminates after an error is thrown.
 To get around this, we use `if: always()`, which means that the step will run even if a previous step threw an error.
 However, we don't want every error message to print when the workflow file terminates prematurely, just one.
 For this reason, the `always()` is anded with `steps.<idOfStep>.outcome == 'failure'`.
-This means that the step will only run if it's corresponding step is the one that threw the error.
+This means that the step will only run if its corresponding step is the one that threw the error.
 Just replace `<idOfStep>` with the id of the step that corresponds to it.
 This allows us to outline all of the error messages in order and in an easy to read manner.

 ```
   #Close Pull Request